microsoft/verona/docs/internal/abi.md

 ```

 All objects are referred to by pointers.
-Machine-word types are refereed to by value as an optimisation by the compiler.
+Machine-word types are referred to by value as an optimisation by the compiler.

-For that reason, they can only _contain_ the following representations:
+For that reason, union types can _contain_ only the following representations:
 * Machine-word values.
 * Pointers to objects.

-To identify which type the run-time object has, we need a discriminator flag.
+To identify which type the run-time object has, we need a discriminator value (e.g., a flag or small bit field).
-Because the values take up all their storage, we need a wider storage to bundle more than one type in the same representation.
+Because values generally take up all their storage, we usually need storage wider than the largest union member to bundle more than one type in the same representation.

 Objects have a pointer to their type descriptor, which uniquely identifies their concrete types, so pointers implicitly carry a discriminator in the pointee when stored in the union representation.
 So a union of pointers is represented as just a pointer and the discrimination will happen at the object level.